 Additionally, seeing in detail how Brears handles the aftermath of her ordeal in these early scenes is an important part of setting up the twist that comes with the issue’s closing sequence.
 At the end of the story, we see Moore revisit the first page of the first issue–along with a few key moments from issue #3–all of which gain added significance in light of what we’ve learned about the situation that Brears has found herself in.

 Thom Young: Yes, my favorable four-bullet score for this issue is mostly due to Moore’s technically well-written script.
 The dialog was precise and natural (as opposed to the two flaws in the first issue that saw American characters using either British phrases or British spellings for words).

-Shawn Hill: What impressed me was that the characters are all themselves; Agent Brears mourns for her murdered partner, she's apologized to by her formerly gruff boss, and she continues to behave in ways that preserve her autonomy and authority as a valued agent.
-At first, her experience seems to have made her stronger; unfortunately, it's not quite so simple due to the condition in which she finds herself--in that her motivations may not be strictly definable as her own at this point.
+Shawn Hill: What impressed me was that the characters are all themselves; Agent Brears mourns for her murdered partner, she’s apologized to by her formerly gruff boss, and she continues to behave in ways that preserve her autonomy and authority as a valued agent.
+At first, her experience seems to have made her stronger; unfortunately, it’s not quite so simple due to the condition in which she finds herself–in that her motivations may not be strictly definable as her own

 There’s neither joy in vengeance, nor fear at returning to the crime scene; she’s above it all at this point.
 Is it just the calm of the survivor?
 Is it a form of shock?
 I was surprised to see the story take this turn, even though it is almost a cliché of the genre.